 However, following their reconciliation, Turkey and the UAE may refrain from making direct allegations against one another and instead collaborate in the same way Turkey works with Russia despite a number of disagreements.

 Furthermore, UAE-Turkey rapprochement is a diplomatic initiative that goes beyond bilateral relations.
 While it is important for the intra-Gulf balance of power, it has direct implications for U.S. policy as both Turkey and the UAE have undertaken significant role in regional affairs.
 Thus, normalization between two allies will ease US calculation in the region as it will not have to choose one ally over other.
 Abu Dhabi and Ankara will have outsized roles in the Middle East in the wake of a reduced U.S. involvement in the region, and their thawing relations could create better collaboration.
 As the UAE and Israel recognize each other and are in the process of creating an alliance, Turkey’s rapprochement with these two states will create a more powerful pole for the U.S., as all these states are U.S. partners.
-If the engagement between these countries enhanced and expand to include other regional powers such as Israel, Egypt and Saudi Arabia, it is suggested that China’s regional activity might decrease due to the economic benefits of the larger regional bloc, which is something that the U.S. will prefer.
+If the engagement between these countries enhances and expands to include other regional powers such as Israel, Egypt and Saudi Arabia, it is suggested that China’s regional activity might decrease due to the economic benefits of the larger regional bloc, which is something that the U.S. will prefer.

 Hamdullah Baycar is a Ph.D. candidate at the Institute of Arab and Islamic Studies at the University of Exeter.
 Baycar is a contributor to different platforms focusing on the politics and international relations of the United Arab Emirates and the Gulf.
 He holds an M.A. in Middle Eastern Studies from Harvard University and tweets at @HamdullahBaycar